BuffaloWill/odle/README.md

 # Data In, Data Out

-Odle takes in an XML file and outputs a JSON hash coordinated by hosts.
+Odle takes in data (mostly XML) and outputs a JSON hash coordinated by hosts.
 Each host in the hash contains an array of findings (i.e. vulnerabilities) from the data.
 See the wiki page for more details.

 # Supported Inputs